• For optimal viewing, please use Chrome as your browser.

 New Americans in Poverty

-Newer New Americans in Lincoln have higher poverty rates
+Newer New Americans in Lincoln have consistently higher poverty rates

-Foreign-born persons who live in Lincoln and entered the United States prior to 2000 and those who entered between 2000 to 2009 have a poverty rate of 13%.
+Foreign-born persons who live in Lincoln and entered the United States prior to 2000 and those who entered between 2000 to 2009 have poverty rates of 13% and 11%, respectively.
 Those who entered after 2010 have a higher poverty rate of 33%.

 See the Findings From The Latest Report